microsoft/VSExtensibility/docs/new-extensibility-model/getting-started/create-your-first-extension.md

 ## Debug your extension

-* Making sure that your extension project is selected as startup projet in Visual Studio, press `F5` to start debugging.
+* Making sure that your extension project is selected as startup project in Visual Studio, press `F5` to start debugging.

 * This will build your extension and deploy it to experimental instance of Visual Studio version your are using.
 The debugger should attach once your extension is loaded.